BimmerBass/Loki/README.md

 - The [Computer Chess Club](http://www.talkchess.com/forum3/viewforum.php?f=7) which has provided a lot of knowledge and tips.
 - The creator of [chess_programming](https://github.com/maksimKorzh/chess_programming) from whom I've found Tord Romstad's implementation of magic bitboards.
 - [Cute Chess](https://cutechess.com/) the tool used for testing changes and additions.
+- Marcel Vanthoor, the author of the chess engine [Rustic](https://github.com/mvanthoor/rustic).
+Between Loki 2.0.0 and Loki 3.0.0, he contacted me saying that Loki was underperforming, its feature set taken into account.
+If he hadn't told me that, Loki would very likely still be at ~1900-2000 elo.
+- Jay Honnold, the creator of the chess engine [Berserk](https://github.com/jhonnold/berserk), who generously let me set up an OpenBench client on his server, which is the tool used for testing changes in Loki currently.